 Speech and Language

-We would like to thank Libby Hill Speech therapist - Small talk, for providing the information in this section to help
+We would like to thank Libby Hill Speech therapist - Small talk, for providing the text information in this section to help

 and support children with speech, language and communication challenges